Attriumph/A-Template-Engine/README.md

 ## Introducation:
-  Web Application creates HTML files and send it to browser.A big progbem developer facing is that how best to generate a large string       containing a mix of static and dynamic data?
+  All Web Application creates HTML files and send it to browser.Since HTML files contains a majority of static text but less dynamic data, a big progbem developer facing is how best to generate a large string containing a mix of static and dynamic data?

 > (1)One way: Have string constants in code, and join them together to produce the page.
 Dynamic data would be inserted with string
 substitution of some sort.